joomla/joomla-cms/README.md

 What is Joomla?
 ---------------------
 * [Joomla](https://www.joomla.org/about-joomla.html) is a **Content Management System** (CMS) which enables you to build websites and powerful online applications.
 * It is a simple and powerful web server application which requires a server with PHP and either MySQL, PostgreSQL or SQL Server to run.
-You can find more [details here](https://www.joomla.org/about-joomla/technical-requirements.html).
+You can find [full technical requirements here](https://www.joomla.org/about-joomla/technical-requirements.html).
 * Joomla is **free and OpenSource software** distributed under the GNU General Public License version 2 or later.

 Is Joomla! for you?